Noktec/ARP-Spoof-SI/README.md

-ARP Spoof SI is an application that uses ARP packets for establishing a Man In The Middle (MITM) attack.
+ARP Spoof SI is an application that uses ARP packets for creating a Man In The Middle (MITM) attack.

 Copyright (C) 2012  Antonin Beaujeant